 - Office of Inspector General Legal Services Corporation Audit Guidance

 - HUD Community Planning & Development (CPD) Notices

 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards

 - Complying with HUD Section 3 requirements

 - Davis-Bacon Labor Standards (for capital projects)

 - System for Award Management - Vendors debarred from doing business with HUD

-For more about the City of Irvine CDBG or HOME program, email Irvine CDBG or call 949-724-7444.
+For more about the City of Irvine CDBG, HOME or ESG programs, email Irvine CDBG or call 949-724-7444.